agila5/ppm-fire-occurrences/README.md

 spatio-temporal Poisson point process models for fire occurrences* by Nicoletta D’Angelo, Alessandro Albano, Andrea Gilardi, and Giada Adelfio.
-It contains the code and the data necessary to reproduce the analyses presented in the manuscript
+It contains the code and the data necessary to reproduce the analyses presented in the manuscript.

 We used the `R` software and the following contributed packages: